Reductive Dehalogenase Structures Solved

 Leys and coworkers weren’t able to get a structure of the N. pacificus enzyme with its substrate.
 Instead, they performed electron paramagnetic resonance (EPR) experiments with the enzyme and 2,6-dibromophenol as a substrate to narrow down potential reaction mechanisms.
 They propose two possibilities that are consistent with their data.

-In both mechanisms, formation of a cobalt-halogen bond drives catalysis.
-In one, the reaction includes nucleophilic attack of Co(I) on the halogen and transient formation of a halogen-Co(III) species with subsequent reduction to Co(II).
+In one mechanism, the reaction includes nucleophilic attack of Co(I) on the halogen and transient formation of a halogen-Co(III) species with subsequent reduction to Co(II).
 The other possibility involves cleavage of the carbon-halogen bond following formation of an aryl radical.
-The combination of the crystal structure and EPR data is not sufficient to definitively rule either mechanism in or out.

 The researchers hope that organisms that use enzymes like the ones reported could be used in bioremediation.
 According to Leys, “Clearly, some of these bacteria have made it their business to survive entirely on mopping up whatever chlorinated entities are in the environment.”